 LODGING & MEALS

-All meals will be provided by the Rock-House & Basecamp.
+All meals will be provided by the Rock-E House & Basecamp.
 They work to source local, organic, and sustainably-produced menu items, including many items from North Country School’s farm.
-Please be sure to indicate any dietary restrictions or preferences in the registration form.
+The Youth Climate Program works to accommodate dietary restrictions and preferences.

 The registration fee of $75 includes lodging in the Rock-E House, our home base for the program.
 The Rock-E house has beautiful, comfortable shared bunk rooms with shared bathrooms.
 Bunk rooms sleep 3-5 people and are equipped with linens, blankets, a pillow, and a towel.
 Rooms will be organized by gender and students may indicate on the registration form if they would like to share a room with a specific person.
 There are 4 shared bathrooms throughout the house with at least 1 on each floor.
 Please click here for photos of the property.

 All program participants and speakers will be required to provide proof of vaccination status(original dose and two boosters) and upload their vaccination records in the registration form.
 Keeping all our participants safe and healthy is a priority.
 All programming will adhere to NYS and CDC safety guidelines.
 More specific information will be provided closer to the retreat dates.

 For more information, contact Elodie Linck, The Jeanne Hutchins Youth Climate Coordinator, at email@example.com or at (315) 742-7229.